niekcandaele/CSMM-russian/docs/features/ingame.rst

 Economy
 ---------

-Currently in beta - donator only

 The economy module allows admins to set a cost to multiple actions (teleports, custom commands, ...).
-Players can earn money by being ingame
+Players can earn money by being ingame or via discord (discord text earner)  the player logins to csmm goes to there profile page and logs with discord

+currency name is also configurable: name the currency yourself